Wheelchairs and mobility scooters

 - Luggage and bags must not be attached to the wheelchair/mobility scooter, especially when using the ramp

 - If you use a folding wheelchair or and mobility device you must be accompanied by enough carers to allow you to travel safely, including getting onto the trains, changing trains where necessary and leaving the train at your destination.
-Your helper(s) must store the folded wheelchair if necessary
+Your carer(s) must store the folded wheelchair if necessary

 - Wheelchairs and mobility devices must be secured in the allocated space using the restraints with wheelchair brakes applied.
 In the case of powered aids, the power is to be switched off